Gaius Nautius Rutilus: Biography

 In his first consulship he was the senior consul, and his colleague was Publius Valerius Poplicola.
 Nautius was given command of Roman forces against the Volsci who had invaded Latium.
-Nautilus ravaged the Volscian territory, but there was no significant engagement with the enemy.
+Nautius ravaged the Volscian territory, but there was no significant engagement with the enemy.

 Nautius held the consulship a second time in 458 BC with Lucius Minucius Esquilinus Augurinus.
 During his second consulship, he successfully carried on war against the Sabines.
 That same year, the Aequi attacked the allied city of Tusculum and defeated his colleague, Minucius.
 Nautius Rutilus returned to Rome to oversee the Roman Senate electing a dictator, Lucius Quinctius Cincinnatus, to deal with the invaders.